tristanbatchler/tbat.me/_posts/2024-11-18-godot-golang-mmo-part-10.md

 }
 ```

 Now, over to the spore consumption validation logic we implemented in <a href="/2024/11/15/godot-golang-mmo-part-8#spore-consumption-validation" target="_blank">§08</a>.
 We will add a new check to ensure that the spore wasn't dropped after the time it takes for the player to travel combined radius of the player and the spore.
-This works because the minimum distance the player has to travel so the spore is not underneath them is their own radius, then the spore's radius.
+This works because the minimum distance the player has to travel such that the spore is not underneath them is their own radius, then the spore's radius.
 Then, best case scenario, the player turns around instantly and consumes the spore.

 We know the player's speed in units per second, since the server assigns it to the player.
-Rearranging the simlple formula $$\text{distance} = \text{speed} \times \text{time}$$, we know that $$\text{time} = \frac{\text{distance}}{\text{speed}}$$.
+Rearranging the simple formula $$\text{distance} = \text{speed} \times \text{time}$$, we know that $$\text{time} = \frac{\text{distance}}{\text{speed}}$$.
 So, the minimum time (in seconds) it should take for the player to consume the spore is the sum of the radii of the player and the spore, divided by the player's speed.
 We will add this check to the `handleSporeConsumed` method:

 ```directory
 /server/internal/server/states/ingame.go